Self-Driving-Car-NDegree-M-Russo/CarND-P3-Behavioral-Cloning/Behavioral_cloning_writeup.md

 ---
 ## Data Collection

 The data collection phase has probably been the most demanding part of this project.
-As it will be detailed in the next section, for the actual network design I decided to rely on something relatively consolidated; putting together an effective data set, or better a combination of datasets took several different attemps and quite a bit of trial-and-error.
+As it will be detailed in the next section, for the actual network design I decided to rely on something relatively consolidated; on the other hand, putting together an effective data set, or better a combination of datasets, took several different attemps and quite a bit of trial-and-error.

 Finally, the best results have been obtained making use of 3 data sets: